Yurik72/ESPHap/README.md

 ESP8266 works only with version 3.13.0.

 For preparation you should extract a content of [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) to the Arduino libraries folder named "wolfssl" .
-Those version of wolfssl is slightly changed to work with ESP8266 and only this sources must be used.
+Those version of wolfssl is slightly changed to work with ESP8266 and ONLY this sources must be used.

 ### Enviropment versions